April 14, 2017

 “The [hybrid delivery vehicles] demonstrates Coca-Cola Enterprises' ongoing commitment to a more sustainable community and serves as a great example of a viable clean transportation option for similar fleets.”Rebecca Otte, Coordinator, Southeast Louisiana Clean Fuel Partnership

-The Louisiana Coca-Cola Bottling Co. recently introduced eight new hybrid electric delivery trucks to the streets of New Orleans.
-The Southeast Louisiana Clean Fuel Partnership hosted a public forum to highlight the new fleet and the sustainability initiatives of Coca-Cola Enterprises Inc. (CCE)
+The Louisiana Coca-Cola Bottling Co. introduced eight new hybrid electric delivery trucks to the streets of New Orleans in 2009.
+The Southeast Louisiana Clean Fuel Partnership hosted a public forum to highlight the new fleet and the sustainability initiatives of Coca-Cola Enterprises Inc. (CCE).
+CCE has been a Clean Cities National Clean Fleets Partner since 2011.

 "The Southeast Louisiana Clean Fuel Partnership is delighted with CCE's inclusion of fuel-efficient and emissions-reducing hybrid vehicles in its New Orleans delivery fleet," said Rebecca Otte, coordinator of the partnership.
 "The move demonstrates Coca-Cola Enterprises' on-going commitment to a more sustainable community and serves as a great example of a viable clean transportation option for similar fleets."